Cog Icon signifying link to Admin page

 Spanglefish 3 Manual

-Search Engine Optimisation
+Search Engine Optimisation (SEO)

-Whilst there are some arcane and even underhand techniques which large sites use to improve their rankings in search engine results, for most smaller sites SEO is pretty simple.
+Whilst there are some arcane and even underhand techniques which large sites use to improve their rankings in search engine results, for most smaller sites SEO is actually pretty simple.

 • Ensure the page titles and text content on your site contain the words and phrases your potential customers/visitors are likely to search for.